metomi/rose/sphinx/api/configuration/metadata.rst

 ----------------------

-The Rose metadata mini-language supports writing a logical expression in Python-like syntax, using variable ids to reference their associated values.
+The Rose metadata mini-language supports writing a logical expression in Python-like syntax, using variable IDs to reference their associated values.

 Expressions are set as the value of metadata properties such as :rose:conf:`rose-meta.conf[SETTING]fail-if` and